Pressure Cooker / Instant Pot Coconut Rice

 I serve pressure cooker coconut rice with my family’s favorite Indian, South Asian, and Hawaiian entrées.
 There’s something so perfect about the paring of spiced curries and fruity flavors with creamy, soothing coconut milk rice.

-🍽️ My go-to main is Pressure Cooker / Instant Pot Kalua Pork, served with fresh pineapple, sliced mango, and steamed edamame finished with a splash of lemon juice and a sprinkle sea salt.
+🍽️ My go-to main is Instant Pot Kalua Pork, served with fresh pineapple, sliced mango, and steamed edamame finished with a splash of lemon juice and a sprinkle sea salt.

 Other awesome main dishes to serve with Instant Pot Coconut Rice: